rak1213/rak1213/README.md

 - LinkedIn: [Rakshit Gupta](https://www.linkedin.com/in/rakshit-gupta-8487a816a/)
 - 📧 Email: guptarakshit2000@gamil.com
-- 💬 Discord: rak1213

 ## Fun Facts

 - 💻 Love discovering new technology stacks
-- 🏊 Enthusiast of swimming and passionate about basketball.
+- 🏊 Enthusiast of swimming and passionate about basketball